Catharine and Petruchio: Reception

 Of the many adaptations of The Taming of the Shrew, the most successful was David Garrick's Catharine and Petruchio, which was introduced in 1754 and dominated the stage for almost two centuries, with Shakespeare's play not returning until 1844 in England and 1887 in the United States, although Garrick's version was still being performed as late as 1879, when Herbert Beerbohm Tree staged it.
 In Garrick's version, the subplot is entirely omitted, Bianca is married to Hortensio when the play opens.
 Consequently, it is not a full-length play, and was often performed with Garrick's shorter version of The Winter's Tale.
 Much of Shakespeare's dialogue is reproduced verbatim.
 Garrick's play was a huge success, and major productions took place in the United States in 1754 (with Hannah Pritchard as Catherine), in 1788 (with Sarah Siddons and John Philip Kemble), in 1810 (again with Kemble and his real life wife, Priscilla Hopkins Brereton), and in 1842 (with William Charles Macready as Petruchio).

+Adaptation

+An adaptation of Catherine and Petruchio written by Kemble premiered in 1810 in Covent-Garden.